 The act of licking, in canine language, corresponds to a warm greeting, as well as being a way of showing affection and obedience.
 This habit occurs since the dog lives with the mother, since this, when she brings food to the hungry puppies, allows them to lick her mouth; this custom is no longer lost by the dog and becomes a synonym for “hello”.

 Scolding the dog for such behavior, however, can lead to him feeling terribly confused. besides, it won’t help much, because the animal doesn’t know what it’s doing wrong.

 The dog licks in excess.
 How to correct this behavior?

-It will also be very important to provide him with an object that he can bite , as often the fact of licking too much is linked to the need to bite into things.
-Also, being busy with such an interesting activity will distract her attention from the guests in your home.
+It will also be very important to provide him with an object that it can bite, as often the fact of licking too much is linked to the need to bite into things.
+Also, being busy with such an interesting activity will distract their attention from the guests in your home.

 Things to consider if your dog licks

 Both the act of barking and that of licking are behaviors that take on multiple meanings in the social life of a dog and, since they are carried out for various reasons, are open to various interpretations.